tejashah88/gaming-ai-coach/README.md

 ## Adding a new provider
 This is similar to the previous section, except it'll require some knowledge of LangChain.
 The main tasks to complete are the following:
-1. Go to "[Supported models and providers](#supported-models-and-providers)" and double-check if your desired provider is supported.
+1. Go to "[Supported providers and models](SUPPORTED_PROVIDERS_MODELS.md)" and double-check if your desired provider is supported.
 Remember that the models in question must support multimodal inputs.
 2. Add the necessary environment variables to your `.env` file for the chosen model provider.
 3. Go to `main/gaming_coach.py` and find the following 4 lines.
 ```python